-The following documents how to use the Embody Digital AI Expert app in order to create an AI-driven talking avatar using a spreadsheet (via Google Sheets) or connected to your existing Google DialogueFlow agent.
+The following documents how to use the Embody Digital AI Expert app in order to create an AI-driven talking avatar using a spreadsheet (via Google Sheets) or connected to either your existing Google DialogueFlow agent or IBM Watson Assistant.

 Download the Expert AI app on the Google Play Store:

 The app will require a download in order to deliver all the information that is needed to run properly.
 We recommend turning on WiFi in order to speed up the download process.
 A default female avatar will be displayed on startup.

 3.Configure your avatar